-My Three Year Direct Sales Anniversary and what I have learned.
+My Four Year Direct Sales Anniversary and what I have learned.

 I had been out of the work force for 4 years, and really didn’t want to go back.
 Then, I was doing a photo booth at a vendor event, and I spied “them” these awesome little pieces of jewelry – they fit so well into my photography studio… but I lied to the woman running the booth, saying it was for a friend that I took the information.
 I loved them.
 So, I went home, thought about it overnight, asked some basic “not for me, but for my friend” questions – and took the plunge.
 I didn’t tell my husband what it was “oh, just some jewelry samples for the studio” – he would have killed me if I had join ANOTHER direct sales company (in just the past 2 years, I had done a stamp company and a food company).